ibm-cloud-docs/mqcloud/mqoc_admin_mqexp.md

 # Administering a queue manager using MQ Explorer
 {: #mqoc_admin_mqexp}

 MQ Explorer is an Eclipse-based tool for administering IBM MQ that you install on a machine of your choice and which connects remotely to one or more queue managers using a client connection.
-It is supported for use on either Windows or Linux 64-bit environments (but is not currently supported on Mac OS).
+There are native installers for Windows and Linux 64-bit environments and it can be run on Mac OS via a Docker container as described in the prerequisites below.

 There are many actions you can perform through the MQ Explorer.
 You can:
 * Connect to a queue manager